janesferr/Employee-Tracker/README.md

 * Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL instructions.

-## Minimum Requirements

-* Functional application.

-* GitHub repository with a unique name and a README describing the project.

 * The command-line application should allow users to:

   * Add departments, roles, employees